groq/groq-frontend-base/README.md

 - Use the hooks in `src/hooks/use-completion.ts` and `src/hooks/use-completion-tools.ts` to customize the chat completion logic.
 - Have fun!

-*(Adjust as needed if you’re deploying to a service like Vercel or Netlify.)*
+*(Adjust as needed if you're deploying to a service like Vercel or Netlify.)*

 ---

 ## Project Structure

-A quick look at the top-level files and directories you’ll see in this project:
+A quick look at the top-level files and directories you'll see in this project:

 ```
 .